MeaCulpitt/SignalCast/docs/Business_Logic.md

 # SignalCast: Business Logic & Market Rationale

-SignalCast is not merely a distribution tool; it is a **Strategic Market-Share Engine**.
-By decentralizing the logic of competitive conquesting, it provides a high-ROI alternative to the inefficient "spray and pray" models of traditional digital advertising.
+SignalCast is not merely a distribution tool; it is a **Precision Audience Engine**.
+By decentralizing the logic of audience targeting, it provides a high-ROI alternative to the inefficient "spray and pray" models of traditional digital advertising.

 ---